 However, self-employment has its challenges, and you should fully understand and prepare for all aspects of entrepreneurship in order to avoid unpleasant surprises down the road.
 Here's what you need to know to start and build a successful business as a self-employed contractor.

 Not everyone is suited to be their own boss.
 Before you make this leap, ask yourself two important questions:

 If you are fortunate enough to have (or be able to get) well-paid, secure employment with benefits and reasonable job satisfaction, it may not make sense to become self-employed, no matter how great your desire to become an entrepreneur.

 Organizing vacations, making major purchases, and planning retirement are much easier (and less stressful) when you have a steady paycheck and regular working hours, particularly if you have dependents.

-Thoroughly examine your lifestyle, financial situation, and future retirement goals before making the jump to self-employment (and discuss with spouse and family members).
+Thoroughly examine your lifestyle, financial situation, and future retirement goals—and discuss them with your family—before making the jump to self-employment.

 Is your personality suited to self-employment?